gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

     'geometry': fields.Nested(point, required=True)
 })
 ```
 You should take a moment and try to understand what is done with the api models.
-We're not going to use all of them,
+We'll use the polygon and linestring features in this tutorial,
-but they'll provide you a base you can later continue your own implementations with.
+the remaining models are just exemplaric and should provide you a base you can later continue (hopefully) your own implementations with.

 ### PolygonArea
 As the first GeoAPI endpoint we'll implement a simple calculation to get the area of a Polygon provided by a POST request into `app/modules/geoapi/resources.py`.
-We're going to process GeoJSON data, that will get deserialized automatically by Flask-RESTPlus by the namespace models.
+We're going to process GeoJSON data, that will get deserialized automatically by Flask-RESTPlus with the help of the namespace models.
-Now let's integrate the actual first endpoint function:
+Now let's integrate the actual first endpoint function and paste this code below the api models:

 ```python
 @api.route('/polygon/area/')